There are a number of committees within AWL for the 2023/2024 term. These include:

 The Presidents of AWL

-Santhi’s work encompasses insightful designing of high impact educational and training systems, structures and content that focus not only on specific knowledge and expertise, but also on the individual skills, competencies and mindsets that allow learners to continue to grow, well past individual learning experiences, by setting in place effective processes and policies, and through the use of efficient and effective technological tools.
+Santhi’s work encompasses insightful designing of high impact educational and training systems, structures and content that allow learners to grow, well past individual learning experiences.

-Service driven, on a personal basis Santhi has spent almost a decade working with the Association of Women Lawyers in Malaysia, and has contributed to initiating a variety of events and activities geared toward the empowerment of women generally, and female lawyers specifically, in the country.
+Service driven, Santhi has spent over a decade working with the Association of Women Lawyers in Malaysia on activities geared toward the empowerment of women generally and female lawyers specifically.
+She was the President of the Association of Women Lawyers (2021-2023).

 Sheena Gurbakhash: President from 2019 - 2021